IgniteUI/igniteui-xplat-docs/doc/en/components/grids/combo/features.md

 ### Filtering

 By default, filtering in the combobox is enabled.
-It can be disabled by setting the `disable-filtering` property.
+It can be disabled by setting the `DisableFiltering` property.

 Filtering options can be further enhanced by enabling the search case sensitivity.
-The case-sensitive icon can be turned on using the `case-sensitive-icon` property so that end-users can control the case sensitivity.
+The case-sensitive icon can be turned on using the `CaseSensitiveIcon` property so that end-users can control the case sensitivity.

 ```html
 <igc-combo disable-filtering case-sensitive-icon></igc-combo>